Case Study · Food & Hospitality · North America

 What This Means for Your Project

 If you're specifying an acrylic menu holder rollout for multiple locations, the three decisions that most affect real-world durability are base thickness, edge finish method, and slot tolerance.
 None of these show up in a catalog listing — they're the reasons catalog units fail at month 8 while purpose-built units still look new at month 18.
 A 5 mm base looks fine in a photo; it wobbles under real HVAC airflow.
-Machine-polished edges look clear on day one; they haze at cycle 30 of a dishwasher-level cleaning routine.
+Machine-buffed extruded edges look clear on day one; they cloud and craze once a dishwasher-level degreaser routine works on them, where flame-polished cast edges hold up.

 The second lesson is SKU consolidation on shared tooling.
 We built the hostess-stand floor display, the table-top bi-fold, and the table-tent promo holder on overlapping panel geometries so the Phase 2 bar-top SKU could slot into the existing cut program with no new tooling.
 Across a QR code menu holder, a table tent sign holder, or a cafe menu stand variant, the same approach applies — design the family as one system, and the second, third, and fourth SKUs run faster and cheaper than the first.